cloudflare/miniflare/docs/api.md

 ### HTTP Server

-To start an HTTP server like the CLI's, use the `createServer` method.
+To start an HTTP server like the CLI's, use the `startServer` method.
 This returns a
 [Node.js `http.Server`](https://nodejs.org/api/http.html#http_class_http_server)
 instance: